dialpad/dialtone/packages/dialtone-vue2/.github/CONTRIBUTING.md

 ### Before Submitting

 Before submitting a pull request, make sure to communicate what you wish to change to the Dialtone team.
-The easiest way to do this is via the [#dialtone](https://dialpad.slack.com/messages/dialtone/) Slack channel.
+The easiest way to do this is via the #dialtone Dialpad channel.
 It's possible your change is already being worked on, has already been fixed, or maybe we just need to discuss the best solution to the problem.
 This prevents you from having to re-write your entire change, or even having to scrap it entirely.